-Loma Linda University Heart and Surgical Hospital is a specialty hospital that serves as a teaching resource in the specialties of urology, gynecology, otolaryngology, and cardiovascular disorders.
+Loma Linda University Surgical Hospital is a specialty hospital that serves as a teaching resource for various specialties.

-The Faculty Medical Offices (FMO) include facilities for multiple specialties and an outpatient surgery suite that handles approximately 30 percent of all the surgery done at the Loma Linda University Medical Center.
-The FMO is utilized for student outpatient experience in nearly all specialties.
+The Faculty Medical Offices (FMO) include facilities for multiple specialties and an outpatient surgery suite.
+The FMO is utilized for student outpatient experience.

 The Jerry L. Pettis Memorial Veterans Medical Center serves a wide geographic area and cares for a large population of veterans.
-Outpatient clinics and inpatient wards are available for student and resident teaching.
+Outpatient facilities, including a new state of the art ambulatory care center and inpatient wards are available for student and resident teaching.
 The residency programs are integrated with the Loma Linda University Medical Center and are under the supervision of the faculty of the School of Medicine.

-White Memorial Medical Center is located approximately sixty miles west of Loma Linda in the city of Los Angeles.
+White Memorial Medical Center is located approximately 60 miles west of Loma Linda in Los Angeles.
 The patient population reflects an inner-city profile with a large concentration of urgent medical and surgical, trauma, obstetrics, and pediatrics cases.
 Patients are available for student, resident, and fellowship training.